Senhaji-Rhazi-Hamza/Web_micro_service/README.md

 * Users can only check the properties of a specefic city
 * An owner can modify only the characteristics of it's own property

+##  What you will find in this project
+### Database
+* You will find a complete conception of the BDD in src/database/init_database.sql
+* You will find procedures functions in src/database/add_funcs.sql
+* You will find basic initialization of src/database/init_data.sql (for city table (villes de frances))
+### python files
+* You will find queries method interfacing python methods and postgresql in queries.py
+* You will find the server logic in server.py
+* You will find a basic test in a jupyter notebook in test/basic test.ipynb
+### Docker
+* You will find a Dockerfile provided in the root in order to run the server in a container

 ## Installation instruction

 ### Database
 #### Linux (Tested on Ubuntu 18)